Research Methodology: SELECTION OF A RESEARCH TOPIC AND PROBLEM

 The researcher should be interested on the problem for the reasons mentioned earlier at the end of the Sec.(\ref{s1}).
 The problem should also be interesting to the supervisor so that the researcher can get the necessary guidance from him.
 Otherwise sometimes the researcher may find it very difficult to convince the supervisor on the importance and significance of the results obtained.
 More importantly, the problem must be of interest to scientific community and society.
 If not then the researcher will find great difficulty to publish his findings in reputed journals and convince the funding agency.
 10pt Next, the status of the problem, particularly the importance of finding its solution should match with the current status of the field.
 But, if the problem investigated is of not much interest to science and society then publications will become useless to him in his research career.
 Specifically, they cannot help earn a post-doctoral fellowship, respectability and a permanent job in an institution.
 10pt A researcher needs proper guidance and encouragement from the supervisor regularly.
 This is important for keeping the research in right track, to overcome the difficulties which come at various states of research and also to have moral support.
 A researcher should avoid working under the guidance of a supervisor having serious health problems or family problems, committed his large time to administrative work and strong involvement in nonacademic matters.
-10pt Another important point is that before initiating research work on a problem, a rough estimate on costs and time required to complete the work must be made.
-A problem suitable for Ph.D. degree should not be taken for M.Phil. degree.
-A problem suitable for M.Phil. degree is not appropriate for Master's degree.
-If the collection of data or resources or related information takes many years, then the topic is obviously inappropriate for Ph.D. degree.
-Controversial subjects should not be chosen.
-Problems that are too narrow or too vague should be avoided.
-10pt Finally, the researcher must make sure that the necessary experimental setup and materials to perform the actual research work are available in the department where research work is to be carried out.
-Without these, if the researcher initiated the work and has gone through certain stages of work or spent one or two years in the problem then in order to complete the task he would be forced to buy the materials and instruments from his personal savings.
+10pt The following story was told by S.L.~Glashow (Harvard University) [Julian Schwinger: The Physicist, the Teacher, and the Man.
+(Ed.)
+Y.~Jack Ng, World Scientific, Singapore, 1996, pp.155]: